 2. What Are You Going to Talk About?

-As there is no story without an idea, your content strategy won’t get far without topics.
+As there is no story without an idea, your B2B content marketing strategy won’t get far without topics.
 If you’re pressed for time, consider having people you work with pitch topics to you.

 You can also hire a marketing agency to help your company find relevant topics to write about.
 These companies prepare content for your website without you having to lift a finger.
 To find them, look for websites offering freelance work.